ericjen01/NoteZen/NOTES.md

                     size="small">

     --- How to create a backend server:
-       /////// See 2-C,
-        - create a folder 'backend'
-        - use json server as the tool to act as our server: npm install -g json-server
-        - add a db.json file with data
-        - to fetch data from server, we use axios: npm install axios
-        - Install json-server as a development dependency (only used during development): npm install json-server --save-dev and making a small addition to the scripts part of the package.json file:
-              "scripts": {
-                            "server": "json-server -p3001 --watch db.json"
-                          }
-        - To use Axios, add a file named "main.jsx": import axios from 'axios'

-            const promise = axios.get('http://localhost:3001/notes')
-            console.log(promise)

-            const promiseCanBeAnyNameButJustUsePromise = axios.get('http://localhost:3001/test')
-            console.log(promiseCanBeAnyNameButJustUsePromise) ////////////////

         See 3-a Simple web server
         - start in backend folder with: npm init